vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 - Type: `Array|String`
 - Default: `undefined`

-You might want to inject some global UI fixed somewhere on the page, e.g. `back-to-top`, `popup`.
-In VuePress, **a global UI is a Vue component**, you can directly define the component's name(s) in this option, e.g.
+You might want to inject some global UI fixed somewhere on the page, for example `back-to-top`, `popup`.
+In VuePress, **a global UI is a Vue component**, you can directly define the component’s name(s) in this option, for example:

 ``` js
 module.exports = {